-Alleles occuring in at least 1% of the population are defined as polymorphism.
-E.g. these genotypes are ordinary.
+Alleles occuring in at least 1% of the population are defined as polymorphism, which means that these genotypes occur regularly without causing diseases.

 Conversely, differences in the genom that occur in less than 1% are refered to as mutations.

 In the case of rare inhereted diseases, typically mutations in the coding region of DNA sequences are observed.